 If there are no inconsistencies to report, then things can get more complicated.
 This is what separates the good and the bad credit repair companies in Australia.

 Unfortunately, there are many companies out there who are not legitimate about helping to repair your credit.
 Many of these companies will take your money regardless of the outcome.
 Therefore, it is important to find a company that you can trust.

-Many companies have low success rates, simply down to the fact that their team are not capable of contesting defaults and other negative listings effectively with credit providers.
-In addition to this – many companies do not give your money back if they are unsuccessful with their dispute.
+Many companies have low success rates, simply down to the fact that their team is not capable of contesting defaults and other negative listings effectively with credit providers.
+In addition to this – many companies do not give your money back if they are unsuccessful in their dispute.

-Clean Credit boasts a 97% success rate and a NO WIN NO REMOVAL FEE policy.
+Clean Credit boasts over a 90% success rate and a NO WIN NO REMOVAL FEE policy.
 This means that if unsuccessful in removing negative listings, you get your removal fee back.